Zerobrofan/StudyMe/README.md

 ***Note:*** *login information is case sensitive so be sure you're entering it correctly.
 The login screen has a **CAPS LOCK** notification to alarm you if caps lock is active or not.*

 After entering a valid username and passowrd you will be greeted with a welcome page and a side bar by which you can access the other pages by clicking on the corresponding button.
 You can also choose to log out and enter as another user.
-You'll see the name change at the top right of the app windows to the current signed in user.
+You'll see the name change at the top right of the app window to the current signed in user.

 ![Welcome Page](https://user-images.githubusercontent.com/100843256/193436128-dadbc73d-922b-4771-846b-3bf9804f2bbf.PNG)